 You want to give yourself time to iterate and flesh out your idea.
 That way, you can validate precisely what you need to build, how it should work, what features or qualities it should have, what materials you need, and ideas on how it could look or appear.

 This process is essential because this is where your idea or product starts to take shape.
-You should produce something that you can test with customers and your team to make clear if your idea has potential, and what direction you should take the design.
+You should produce something that you can test with customers and your team to clarify if your idea has potential and what direction you should take the design.

 You’ve done your research, refined your idea, designed, prototyped, and built your business case.
 Now it’s time to turn all of that work into something you can launch.

 This part of the process is different for every product, and the steps and stages you may encounter vary depending on what kind of product you’re building.
-There are some fundamental best practices you can apply, whether you’re creating something tangible like a manufactured good or something destined to run online.
+You can apply some fundamental best practices, whether you’re creating something tangible like a manufactured good or something destined to run online.

 - Know your target medium.
-You need an in-depth understanding of your target market.
+It would be best if you had an in-depth understanding of your target market.
 If your product needs to be physically manufactured, “designing for manufacturability” (as we discussed in our look at product design best practices) needs to be considered throughout the product design process.
-If it’s a digital product, have a development team available that can turn your idea into production-level code.
+If it’s a digital product, have a development team available to turn your idea into production-level code.

 - Be flexible and sensible.
 Opportunities (or issues) happen, so be prepared to improvise or make adjustments to your plan.
 Whether it’s a challenge or a happy accident, keep your original goals and research in mind.
 Every decision should be tied back to why you’re making this product in the first place, as well as the problems it solves.